MRefvem/data-structures-and-algorithms/data-structures/Trees/Trees/README.md

 The Big O of each method is O(n) because at worst the complexity of each traversal is dictated by the depth of the tree.

 ## Solution
+Version 3.1 - *README updated* - 28 Jul 2020
+Version 3.0 - *Added new method to Tree.cs, MaxValueOfTree.
+UnitTests Written/Passing.
+Summaries added for new methods and for methods in BinarySearchTree.cs class.* - 28 Jul 2020
+Version 2.0 - *Added new class, BinarySearchTree.cs.
+New methods, Add and Contains.
+Added UnitTests, UnitTests passing* - 28 Jul 2020
 Version 1.1 - *README added/updated* - 24 Jul 2020
 Version 1.0 - *Feature tasks complete, added classes, Tree and Node, made classes generic classes, added methods, PreOrder, InOrder, PostOrder, added UnitTests, UnitTests passing, summary comments added* - 24 Jul 2020